 Why not take the opportunity to step inside the fabulous Victorian Pavilion Theatre now known as the Winter Gardens in Morecambe or gaze over the fantastic array of classic bikes on show.
 Or take a trip to the quaint village of Heysham where you will find the remains of St Patrick's Chapel and see the ancient rock-hewn graves which are amongst the ruins.

-A great number of opportunities to discover what is actually on your doorstep - on guided walks around Lancaster's Dalton Square and the Friarage in the Middle Ages you can learn all about the district's fine buildings.
-One such building is the Quakers' Meeting House in Meeting House Lane; come and discover what's inside this Grade 2 Listed Building, built in 1652, and its impact on Lancaster today.
-Explore the myths of Freemasonry and take a look inside the mysterious Masonic Lodge in Morecambe.
+A great number of opportunities to discover what is actually on your doorstep - on guided walks around Lancaster to learn all about the district's fine buildings.
+One such building was the Quakers' Meeting House in Meeting House Lane, a Grade 2 Listed Building, built in 1652, and how it impacted on Lancaster today.
+The myths of Freemasonry and the inside of the mysterious Masonic Lodge in Morecambe.

-Take in the best views across Morecambe Bay from the open top double decker bus, or learn all about Morecambe's Art Deco past with a guided tour.
-Step back in time at the Platform with a Vintage Village Hall and Tea Room where you will find vintage stalls, enjoy homemade cakes and enjoy tea served in vintage china.
+Views across Morecambe Bay from an open top double decker bus, and tours of Morecambe's Art Deco past were available.
+A step back in time at the Platform with a Vintage Village Hall and Tea Room where vintage stalls, enjoy homemade cakes, tea served in vintage china could be found.